mhucka/pangolin-notebook/README.md

 ✺ Introduction
 -------------

-Pangolin Notebook grew out of a desire for a simple way to write documents, with the following criteria:
+Pangolin Notebook grew out of a desire for a simple way to write a collection of documents, with the following criteria:

 * write in plain text using a simple notation such as Markdown
 * include citations, with references stored in BibTeX format